nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/notebooks/README.md

 ## 🥬 Green Jobs Explorer Analysis

-The below notebooks create graphs that are used in the Green Jobs Explorer.
+The below notebooks create graphs and data that are used in the Green Jobs Explorer.

+Apart from the regional plot, the plots created here aren't directly used in the GJE, but the data is used to create them in Flourish.

 ### Regional Comparison